kaist-cs101/kaist-cs101.github.io/documents/main.md

 **Cheating is strongly forbidden.** Cheating on homework or exams will give an F. Both the copier and source provider will obviously get an F grade. **Note that if you look at another’s HW program code, it will be considered cheating.**

-**Using ChatGPT or AI-assisted tools will be considered cheating.** If you use any of the IDEs that contain AI-assistant programming tools, you will get an F grade.
+**Using ChatGPT or AI-assisted tools will be considered cheating.** If you use any of the IDEs, you will get an F grade.

 Every student will receive a letter grade (A-F).